abraspin/Code-Quiz/README.md

 ---

 The assignment was to build a timed code quiz with multiple-choice questions.
 The app runs in the browser and features dynamically updated HTML and CSS powered by JavaScript code and the JQuery library.
 It also features a clean and polished user interface and is responsive to multiple screen sizes.
-A running high scores list persists on local storage.
+A running high scores list persists in local storage.

 ---